Eddie Rosario Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 16th in the league.

-- The Royals have the 14th-ranked team ERA among all league pitching staffs (4.30).
+- The Royals' 5.00 team ERA ranks 23rd among all league pitching staffs.

-- Royals pitchers combine to rank 13th in baseball in home runs surrendered (14 total, 1.1 per game).
+- Royals pitchers combine to give up 20 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Singer (1-0) gets the start for the Royals, his third of the season.
+- Greinke makes the start for the Royals, his fourth of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts through 16 1/3 innings pitched.

-- His most recent time out came on Saturday against the San Francisco Giants, when the righty tossed six innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last appeared on Tuesday against the Texas Rangers, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.